 Immediately before and during the Second World War, Justices of the High Court took on extra-judicial responsibility.
-Latham as Minister to Japan; Dixon as Minister to Washington and later Kashmir.
-McTiernan was also asked by Evatt (who by this
+Lathan as Minister to Japan; Dixon as Minister to Washington and later Kashmir.
+McTiernan was also asked by Evatt (who by this time had resigned his seat on the Court and was Federal Attorney General) to conduct an inquiry into the alleged falsification of records in connection with aircraft production.
+The outcome of his inquiry is unknown as it was subject to war time censorship.

-Following the War, over opposition of R. G. Menzies, Evatt moved to increase the hench of the High Court to restore the number of Justices to seven.
+Following the War, over opposition of R. G. Menzies, Evatt moved to increase the bench of the High Court to restore the number of Justices to seven.
 Their number had been reduced in 1933 to six as an economy measure.
 With new numbers, Labor scarcely took the opportunity to stack the court with its supporters - or even with mildly radical lawyers.
 The Government appointed Sir William Webb, Chief Justice of Queensland to the Court.
 Webb had no political association with the Labor Party.
 He turned out, like Dudley Williams also appointed from the Supreme Court of New South Wales to replace Evatt, to be conservative and highly traditionalist.
 With Duffy and Evatt gone, McTiernan was left as the only Justice with a philosophical inclination to the causes dear to the Labor Party.
 As the scalegrams of academic observers confirm, McTiernan was with a very high measure of consistency, usually favourable to the advance of Federal power.
 Through his decisions, McTiernan emerges on what may be called the "left" scale of the judges who served with him.
 His decisions were the least "pro employer" in industrial accident compensation cases.
 They were the most "pro accused" in criminal appeals.
-They were the least "pro laissez faire" in cases under S. 92 of the constitution.
-Next to Mr Justice Windeyer, his decisions were the least "pro defendant" in road accident cases.
-Yet in applications to review government decisions by the constitutional prerogative writs, his judgments were the most sympathetic to government and least supportive of the applicant challenging the McTiernan was not always in dissent.
+They were the least "pro laissez faire" in cases under S.92 of the constitution.
+Next to Mr. Justice Windeyer, his decisions were the least "pro defendant" in road accident cases.
+Yet in applications to review government decisions by the constitutional prerogative writs, his judgments were the most sympathetic to government and least supportive of the applicant challenging the benevolent state,44

+McTiernan was not always in dissent.
 During the years of the Second World War the High Court, doubtless reflecting the peril of the time, adopted a generally expansive view of the defence power and indeed of federal power generally.
-With the end of the War, the bold moves of the Chifley Government were contested.
+With the end of the

+War, the bold moves of the Chifley Government were contested.
 By now often in dissent, McTiernan consistently supported the wide view of the powers of Federal Parliament.
 The greatest of these test cases came in the Banking Case.
 Latham and McTiernan alone supported the constitutional validity of the nationalisation measure upholding the Federal power.
 How ironical it is today to see the successors in Government to the Chifley Administration in the forefront of the moves to "privatise" banking - even to the point of selling shares in the Commonwealth Bank in the centenary year of the Labor Party which established it.

 McTiernan's opposition to communism was undoubted.
-But he aligned himself with the majority in striking down the Communist Party Dissolution Act 1950 (Cth), the political centre piece of the restored Menzies Government.
-47 Latham alone held out in support of Federal power.
+But he aligned himself with the majority in striking down the Communist Party Dissolution Act 1950 (Cth), the political centre piece of the restored Menzies Government.47 Latham alone held out in support of Federal power.
 The referendum which followed this notable decision saw Evatt in his finest hour: defending the constitution as a charter of a free and tolerant people living in a community which accepted a high measure of diversity of opinion.
 Perhaps the older McTiernan saw in the legislation against communists disadvantaging them for their allegiance and opinions not for their actions - reflections of earlier laws and attitudes against Catholics and other vulnerable minorities.